OK, big question coming at you:

 If you're setting all your objectives around traffic, you're neglecting the middle of your marketing funnel.

-Here are examples of marketing objectives to nurture leads down the funnel.
+Here are examples of marketing objectives to nurture leads through your conversion funnel.

 Here's the big question: You have leads in your system... now, are they moving down your funnel?

 You need to convert leads into marketing qualified leads at a solid rate for your business needs.
 MQLs are both a good initial fit for your business, and have raised their hand to say "I'm interested!"

 Your lead > MQL conversion rate tells you how much quality traffic you're pulling in.

 If website traffic is booming, make sure those conversion rates are in shape.